gentoomaniac/puppet/modules/docker/README.md

 }
 ```

 Only Docker EE is supported on Windows.
-To install docker on Windows 2016 and above the `docker_ee` parameter must be specified:
+To install docker on Windows 2016 and above, the `docker_ee` parameter must be specified:

 ```puppet
 class { 'docker':